-Next, head a mile east on NW 85th Street to Olympic Manor.
+After seeing the nutcrackers, head a mile east on Northwest 85th Street to Olympic Manor.
 You’ll know you’re at the right place when you see the spinning Santas.
 This development of low-slung mid-century homes is famous for its neighborhood lights.
-It’s way better than any of the ticketed drive-throughs we’ve been to this year.
+It was way better than any of the ticketed drive-throughs we saw last year.
 You can drive through the streets, or better yet, park and walk for a better look at the wonderful lights.

 Wear your masks, keep your distance and happy holidays!

 This updated story was first published on Dec.
 10, 2020.

 4 fun card games you can take anywhere